percolatestudio/meteor-famous-demos/README.md

 meteor-famous-demos
 ===================

+## Caveat:

 This is the code for some of the Meteor-Famous stuff I demoed in a recent devshop talk with Dave Fetterman.
+It's now way way out of date and I'm just leaving it online for historical purposes.
+A more upto date version of the leaderboard demo can be found [here](https://github.com/zol/meteor-famous-leaderboard)

+### Demos

 The subdirectories (except for meteor-famous) are all Meteor apps (run them with `meteor`)